Intersection Cuts for Nonlinear Integer Programming: Convexification Techniques for Structured Sets: Intersection cuts through interpolation

-Proposition~\ref{method1propB} can also be used for some non-separable functions, but as illustrated in the following example, we need slightly more complicated interpolations.
-Consider $F:\Real\times \Real\to \Real$ given by $F(z,y)=\sqrt{z^2+y^2}$ and let $\pi_0=-10$ and $\pi_1=1$.
+Proposition~\ref{method1Cross} can also be used to construct cuts for some non-separable functions, but as illustrated in the following example, we need slightly more complicated interpolations.
+Consider $G:\Real\times \Real\to \Real$ given by $G(z,y)=\sqrt{z^2+y^2}$ and let $F$ be the elementary split associated with $\pi = e^1$, $\pi_0=-10$, and $\pi_1=1$.
 Constructing a parametric \emph{linear} interpolation as in \eqref{simple_splitcut_para} yields

-The associated cut is certainly valid, binding and sufficient (we can always find friends by wiggling $z$ toward $\pi_0$ and $\pi_1$, and using $t$ to correct by following the slope of $G$ for fixed $y$).
-However, while $G$ is linear with respect to $z$, it is not convex with respect to $y$.
-We hence cannot use Proposition~\ref{method1propB} for this interpolation.
+The associated cut is certainly valid, binding, and sufficient for $\mybar{\epi\bra{G}}$ (we can always find friends by wiggling $z$ toward $\pi_0$ and $\pi_1$, and using $t$ to correct by following the slope of $J_L$ for fixed $y$).
+However, while $J$ is linear with respect to $z$, it is not convex with respect to $y$.
+We hence cannot use Proposition~\ref{method1Cross} for this interpolation.
 Fortunately, we can construct an alternative interpolation given by